nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Adding Next-of-Kin to a Participant: `addNok`

-Adds a Next-of-Kin to a Participant.
+Adds a Next-of-Kin (NOK) to a Participant.

 Format: `addNok INDEX n/NAME p/PHONE tag/TAG`

-* Adds a Next-of-Kin to the Participant at the specified `INDEX`.
+* Adds an NOK to the Participant at the specified `INDEX`.
 * The index refers to the index number of the Participant as shown in the displayed Participant list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* A Next-of-Kin with the same name cannot be assigned to the same Participant.
+* An NOK with the same name cannot be assigned to the same Participant.
-* The name must contain only alphanumeric characters.
+* The name must contain only alphanumeric characters and is case-insensitive e.g., `Willy` will match `wiLLy`

+* Managera does not allow duplicate NOKs for a single participant.
+An NOK is considered duplicate if they share the same name with another existing NOK.
+Please ensure that all NOKs for a single participant have different names.

 Example Usage:
-* `addNok 1 n/Jannette Yeo p/88734323 tag/Spouse` - Adds a Next-of-Kin whose name is Janette Yeo with contact number
+* `addNok 1 n/Jannette Yeo p/88734323 tag/Spouse` - Adds an NOK whose name is Janette Yeo with contact number
   88734323 and tag Spouse to the first Participant.

 ### Deleting Next-of-Kin of a Participant: `deleteNok`

-Deletes a Next-of-Kin of a Participant.
+Deletes a Next-of-Kin (NOK) of a Participant.

 Format: `deleteNok NOK_INDEX PARTICIPANT_ID`

-* Deletes the Next-of-Kin at specified `NOK_INDEX` of the Participant at specified index `PARTICIPANT_ID`.
+* Deletes the NOK at specified `NOK_INDEX` of the Participant at specified index `PARTICIPANT_ID`.
-* `NOK_INDEX` refers to the index number of the Next-of_Kin as shown in the Participant's list of Next-of-Kins.
+* `NOK_INDEX` refers to the index number of the NOK as shown in the Participant's list of NOKs.
 * `PARTICIPANT_ID` refers to the index number of the Participant as shown in the displayed Participant list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Example Usage:
-* `deleteNok 2 1` - Deletes the 2nd Next-of-Kin of the 1st Participant.
+* `deleteNok 2 1` - Deletes the 2nd NOK of the 1st Participant.

 <br>![result for 'deleteNok 1 2'](images/deleteNokSecondFirstResult.png)